Spacetime and Physical Equivalence: Theories, duality, and physical equivalence

 \subsubsection{Unextendability, in more detail}

 I turn to consider theories, such as theories of quantum gravity, $T_{\tn{QG}}$ say, for which there is no extra physics to which $T_{\tn{QG}}$ can be coupled or extended.
-Being a description of the entire physical universe, or of an entire domain of physics, the interpretation $I_{\tn{QG}}$ must be {\it internal} to $T_{\tn{QG}}$.
-Thus, as a sufficient (though not necessary) condition for the use of an internal interpretation, I have required, in \S\ref{4cond}, that $T_{\tn{QG}}$ be an unextendable theory.
+Being a description of the entire physical universe, or of an entire domain of physics, I will take the interpretation $I_{\tn{QG}}$ to be {\it internal} to $T_{\tn{QG}}$.
+Thus, as a sufficient condition for being justified in the use of an internal interpretation, I have required, in \S\ref{4cond}, that $T_{\tn{QG}}$ be an unextendable theory.
 An interpretation map $I_{\tn{QG}}$ only requires the triple $T_{\tn{QG}}=\bra {\cal H},{\cal Q},D\ket$ as input, and it only involves the triple's elements and their relations---it does not involve coupling $T_{\tn{QG}}$ to other theories.
 In such a case, duality preserves not only the formalism, but necessarily also the structure of the concepts of two complete and mathematically well-defined models: if one model is entirely self-consistent and describes all the relevant aspects of the world, then so must the other model.
 And so, duality becomes physical equivalence.
 Thus, in other words, we are really talking about different formulations of a {\it single theory}.

 Let me spell out the (sufficient) condition, suggested by this discussion, for a theory to admit an internal interpretation, since it will be important in \S\ref{gly}.
-A theory $T$ in a domain $D_W$ of a possible world $W$ is {\it unextendable} iff:
+A bare theory $T$ in a domain $D_W$ of a possible world $W$ is {\it unextendable} iff:

-(i) $T$ is a complete theory in the physical domain $D_W$ at $W$;
+(i)~~$T$ is a complete theory in the domain of applicability $D_W$ at $W$;

-(ii) There is no other theory $T''$ for the possible world $W$ (or another possible world that includes it) and domain $D_W$, such that: for some $T'$ isomorphic to $T$, $T'\subset T''$ (proper inclusion).\footnote{$T'$ is a fiducial theory that may well be {\it identical} to $T$.
+(ii)~There is no other theory $T''$ for the possible world $W$ (or another possible world that includes it) and domain $D_W$, such that: for some $T'$ isomorphic to $T$, $T'\subset T''$ (proper inclusion).\footnote{$T'$ is a fiducial theory that may well be {\it identical} to $T$.
 But in general, it may be the case that $T\subset T''$ is not true but $T\cong T'\subset T''$ is.
 In other words, $T\subset T''$ may only be true up to isomorphism.}